Holding the Man (film): Reception

 The film received positive reviews, with particular praise for the chemistry between Craig Stott and Ryan Corr.
 The Guardian Australia praised their "memorable performances, both tender and strong, and it is their chemistry audiences will recall most vividly", and The Conversation commended both actors, noting their "palpable" chemistry "which is imperative in order to convey the deep bond [Conigrave and Caleo] had".
 On review aggregator website Rotten Tomatoes, the film has an 81% 'fresh' approval rating and an average score of 6.9 out of 10 based on 22 reviews.

-The loss of a large number of gay men to AIDS in the ‘80s and ‘90s has been captured in several books, films and television series, notably Philadelphia and Angels in America.
-The tone and tenor of these works is somber, emphasising the courage shown by victims of the plague in the face of grievous physical and emotional harm.